-B. Environmental Elements [HELP] (circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)? a.
-General description of the site: N/A c.
+- c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-N/A d.
+Per USDA Web Soil Survey : Gravelly Sandy Loam, 15 to 30 percent slopes (He).
+This soil is on rougher terrain than.
+Hoodsport gravelly sandy loam, 5 to 15 percent slopes, and, therefore, is considered less desirable.
+The lower north slopes and some canyons obtain additional moisture through seepage in spring. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
-N/A e.
+No. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
-N/A f.
+Poles will be installed by auger, no filling or grading anticipated. - f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. $N\!/\!A$ g.About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
+If so, generally describe.
+Yes.
+Temporary construction activities can result in erosion around the site of the pole. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?